OpenMacroInput/OpenMacroInputEmptyUnityCore/README.md

 - VR & AR Macro in Game
 - ...

-This tool as a very big potential in different range of industry.
+This tool has a very big potential in different range of industries.

 You can understand that:
 - the sound designer don't need a key logger in the app that the pro gramer need.